mal-lang/enterpriseLang/enterpriselang probabilities/executionTacticWorkInProgress.md

 We assessed this probability distribution to be binary.

-### Command-Line Interface (needs)
+### Command-Line Interface (needs?)

-This interface can be opened instantly with any rights and no restriction, if the user has access to direct command line interface. https://attack.mitre.org/techniques/T1173/ this apparently isn't always the case so this might need a probability distribution.
+This interface can be opened instantly with any rights and no restriction, if the user has access to direct command line interface. https://attack.mitre.org/techniques/T1173/ this apparently isn't always the case (as suggested in the DDE attack step) so this might need a probability distribution.

 This needs a probability distribution